yngvem/INF200-2019/docs/_posts/2019-09-09-new-ta-and-tutorials.md

 ---
 layout: post
-title: "New TA and information about tutorials."
+title: "New TA and information about tutorials"
 ---

 We have hired a new TA, Ahmed.
 His GitHub handle is added to the list of collaborators you should add to your repository.